ehy/Spam_BLIP/readme.txt

 If you accidentally named your new twins Viagra and Nike, then you've been seeing those names much too much.
 You need Spam BLIP!

-Spam BLIP will get you on the first page of every Google result, increase your sales 1500%, and make your Viagra unnecessary!
-(Okay, so that's not really true, but what's wrong with a little fib for the sake of promotion? [ed.: everything])

-The remainder of this description is devoid of any fib, large or small.
-(Truly!)

 Spam BLIP stops comment and ping spam from being posted, primarily by checking the IP address attempting to post a comment in one or more of the public DNS blacklists.
 A number of options are available